jchowlabs/jchowlabs.github.io/_pages/about.md

 # About Me

-👋 I'm Jason Chow, an Applied Research Scientist in the field of Cybersecurity.
-I focus on applications of cryptography and machine learning with specialization in the identity security domain.
+👋 I'm Jason Chow, an Applied Research Scientist focused on applications of cryptography and machine learning in the field of Cybersecurity.
+I specialize in bridging the latest and greatest in academic research and industry advancements with practical solutions to real-world problems.
+I'm a former Field CTO and Principle Product Manager with over 15 years of experience building and deploying security solutions to market.
 This website features a blend of my professional work, on-going research and a few personal projects.

 ## Interest Areas